MODEL DIRECTORY

 Enhancing Oncology Model

-The Enhancing Oncology Model (EOM) is a nationwide voluntary payment model that incentivizes oncology practices to deliver coordinated, high-quality, patient-centered care for Medicare beneficiaries receiving systemic chemotherapy.
-It focuses on seven specific cancer types and aims to improve health outcomes while reducing Medicare spending.
+The Enhancing Oncology Model (EOM) is a nationwide voluntary payment model that incentivizes oncology practices to deliver coordinated, high-quality, patient-centered care for Medicare beneficiaries receiving systemic chemotherapy for seven specific cancers.
+The model aims to improve health outcomes and patient experiences while reducing Medicare spending.

 ETC